-Wagyu land is good place to be right now.
+Wagyu land is a good place to be right now.

 Mr Gilmour was at various times either a helmsman, skipper or coach of America’s Cup teams for Australia, Japan, the United States and Switzerland from 1987 to 2007.
 His final act was coaching the Swiss-based Alinghi team to a successful defence of the Auld Mug and then it was “off to wagyu land”.

-Wagyu land is good place to be right now.
+Wagyu land is a good place to be right now.

 Australian Wagyu Association members, including Mr Gilmour, expect to double the national herd size to 600,000 in the next five years and that growth doesn’t account for new entrants.

-Australian Wagyu Association chief executive Matt McDonagh said about 90 per cent of all the wagyu produced was exported to high-end markets.
+Australian Wagyu Association chief executive Dr Matt McDonagh said about 90 per cent of all the Wagyu produced was exported to high-end markets.

-“We think over the next five to 10 years we’ll certainly go from 2 per cent of the national herd being joined to wagyu bulls up towards 5 per cent,” he said.
+“We believe over the next five to 10 years we’ll certainly go from 2 per cent of the national herd being joined to Wagyu bulls up towards 5 per cent,” he said.

 “The exciting thing from a whole-of-industry profitability point of view is the value of the carcases.
 The value of Wagyu carcases is very high and if we get to 5 per cent of the national herd that might represent 10-12 per cent of the profitability of the national herd.”

 Carcase premiums are all about marble score on a scale of 0-9.
-Stepping up from three to four, for example, can add $1 a kilogram to the price.
-The average marble score for a full-blood wagyu is 7.4, twofold more than any other breed.
+Stepping up from three to four, for example, can add $1 per kilogram to the price.
+The average marble score for a full-blood Wagyu is 7.4, twofold more than any other breed.

 Dr McDonagh said Australia found itself in the enviable position of having no rivals with critical mass in the export marketplace and only Japan on the horizon as a potential competitor.